One of the first things that comes to mind when you lose your iPhone is where’s my backup?

 You can also get to your iPhone’s iCloud backup through your Mac.
 And it’s pretty straight forward to do.

-You’ll find System Preferences under your Application Folder.
+You can find System Preferences under your Application folder.

 2. Click on Internet Accounts.

 On the screen that comes up.